W.R. Grace settles last remaining appeal to help exit bankruptcy

-(Reuters) - W.R.
-Grace & Co (GRA.N) said it has settled the only remaining appeal for its Chapter 11 plan with a group of bank lenders, paving the way for the U.S. chemicals maker to emerge out of bankruptcy protection after 12 years.
+Dec 23 (Reuters) - W.R.
+Grace & Co said it has settled the only remaining appeal for its Chapter 11 plan with a group of bank lenders, paving the way for the U.S. chemicals maker to emerge out of bankruptcy protection after 12 years.

 The company reached a settlement with holders of pre-petition bank debt, who have been demanding a higher interest rate on their loans, according to a court filing on Monday.